Register to Vote

 - The current campaign will show all financial activity from the day the nomination paper is filed until the end of the campaign period.

-Certified Candidates for the 2026 Municipal and School Board Election are required to file their initial financial statement and auditor's reports (Form 4 Financial Statement) on or before <insert date>.
+Certified Candidates for the 2026 Municipal and School Board Election are required to file their initial financial statement and auditor's reports (Form 4 Financial Statement) on or before Tuesday, March 30, 2027.
 Financial Statements are viewable by clicking the candidate's name.
 In accordance with the Municipal Elections Act, this document must be available to the public on a website.

 Lord Mayor